High Holidays

 Yizkor (memorial service) 4:00

-Children’s play 5:00
+Children’s activity 5:00

-Ne’ilah and Havdalah following children’s play
+Ne’ilah and Havdalah following children’s activity

 Motzi to break the fast about 6:00 p.m., following the end of services

 *Reverse tashlich–Join environmentally conscious Jewish communities around the world in reversing the tradition of Tashlich.
 Remove human ‘sins’ (marine debris) from the water in a collaborative waterfront cleanup.
-It would be helpful for participants to bring trash bags and garden gloves.
+It would be helpful for participants to bring trash bags and garden gloves,